Measurement Integrity in Peer Prediction: A Peer Assessment Case Study: Quantifying Robustness Against Strategic Reporting

-There are some noteworthy strategies that stand out: \textit{Hedge} exhibits both high average rank gain (that does not depend too much on the number of other strategic agents) and relatively low variance under the \pMSE\,and MSE mechanisms, which makes it a very attractive strategy for students deviating from truthful reporting. \textit{Report All 10s} is also a very potent strategy, under all 3 mechanisms, when the number of strategic agents is high.
-On the other hand, \textit{Add Noise} appears universally ineffective and \textit{Fix Bias} seems approximately neutral in all cases.
+Predictably, not all strategies are equally effective against the less robust mechanisms.
+There are some noteworthy strategies that stand out: \textit{Hedge}, for example, exhibits both high average rank gain (that does not depend too much on the number of other strategic agents) and relatively low variance (see \Cref{appendix-fig:deviation-rank-variance} in \Cref{appendix:additional-results}) under the baseline mechanisms, which makes it a very attractive strategy for students deviating from truthful reporting. \textit{Report All 10s} is also a very potent strategy, under all the mechanisms shown except for \pPhiDiv: $KL$ , when the number of strategic agents is high.
+On the other hand, \textit{Add Noise} is universally ineffective and \textit{Fix Bias} is approximately neutral in all cases.

-\textbf{Quality of Rankings in the Presence of Strategic Agents.} Although there is a general focus on deterring strategic manipulation of reports, not all strategic manipulations are necessarily equally damaging to the mechanism.
-Uninformed strategies are clearly detrimental, since the mechanism receives no information about the signals of agents following those strategies.
-However, for some informed strategies, it is possible that the mechanism might still be able to demonstrate measurement integrity even if those strategies become common among the agents.
-For example, it is reasonable to expect the \textit{Fix Bias} strategy to only minimally affect the performance of parametric mechanisms, which take bias into account.
-Indeed, we find that this is the case in \Cref{subfig:strategic-bias-ce-fix-bias}, which shows that the performance of all 3 mechanisms is relatively constant as the number of agents adopting the \textit{Fix Bias} strategy grows.

-On the other hand, though, other strategies do significantly affect the performance of the mechanisms.
-In our previous experiment, we singled out \textit{Hedge} as a particularly attractive strategy for agents participating in the MSE and \pMSE\,mechanisms.
-In \Cref{subfig:strategic-bias-ce-hedge}, we see that additionally, the number of agents adopting the \textit{Hedge} strategy has a clear effect on the performance on those mechanisms (although the effect is not monotonic).
-When 40 agents adopt the \textit{Hedge} strategy, for example, \pPhiDiv: $H^2$ arguably supplants \pMSE\,as the best mechanism.
-Note that in \Cref{fig:strategic-bias-ce}, we again plot results in steps of size 20 instead of 10 for clarity.